Eagles Schedule Tracker: Confirmed Games, Rumors & Everything Else We Know

 Those are just two of the standalone games on the Eagles 2026 schedule.
 The Eagles are expecting to have significantly more standalone and primetime games on the 2026 slate.

-As the schedule gets unveiled, this is what we do know regarding the 2026 Eagles schedule.
-This includes the primetime and standalone games that have been leaked.
+With the schedule unveiled, this is the 2026 Eagles schedule.
+Below are the eight primetime and standalone games.

 Week